Labs64/netlicensing.io/pages/pricing.md

         <h3>What is included in Free Premium Trial?</h3>

         <p>Free Premium Trial plan includes all functionality of Premium Plan for 90 days, except product, product module and licensee limits.
-        After 90 days your vendor account will remain active and will be automatically switched to FREE forever plan unless upgraded.</p>
+        After 90 days your vendor account will remain active and will be automatically switched to "Starter" plan unless upgraded.</p>
     </div>
 </div>